 Solution two: short rest, long rest, bed restNew idea: short rest stays as-is.
 Long rest refreshes use of powers and 1/2 of your hit dice as usual; no free healing.
 I'll add the new category of bed rest, which is a lame-ass title but will do for now.
 A period of bed rest lasts for a week and gets you back all your hit points, hit dice and expended powers.

 Still begs the question: why would you ever need a bed rest?
 Two days of short/long resting will get you back all that anyway.
-Good one.

 Extra ingredient to solution two: exhaustion